Restrictions on Physical Stochastic Reservoir Computers: Acknowledgments

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator (QSA).
 AMP thanks André Melo, Alexander Papageorge, Eric Peterson, C. Jess Riedel, Graeme Smith, Michael Walter and Reuben R. W. Wang for valuable feedback on the manuscript, and Nikolas Tezak for inspiring this line of work.

-\section{Physical Reservoirs and Proof of \Cref{lemma:prob_changes}}
+\subsection{Physical Reservoirs and Proof of \Cref{lemma:prob_changes}}

 The idea of physical or physically accessible circuits have been discussed in the literature (e.g. \cite{Shannon1949, poulin2011quantum}), however we are not aware of references that prove that general stochastic digital computers can only have polynomial changes in the probabilities.
-We thus include a proof of \Cref{lemma:prob_changes} here.
-Our proof relies on an understanding of quantum computational dynamics, and thus has not been included in the main text, to avoid burdening the reader.
-In a future version of this manuscript we will instead use the formalism of generators of the dynamics of probabilistic circuits when considered as Markov chains.
-The current argument is included due to its familiarity to the author.
-In principle, an argument involving purely classical dynamics would be both simpler and more elucidating.
-In particular, in the same way that unitary operators have generating Hermitian operators, Markov chains have generators.
-Markov chains are equivalent descriptions of probabilistic circuits in the same way unitary operators are equivalent descriptions of quantum circuits. \begin{proof} \cite{poulin2011quantum} establishes that arbitrary time-dependent quantum dynamics are no stronger (and clearly as strong as, by taking logarithms of the gates and applying them as Hamiltonians) the quantum circuit model.
-We start by noting that quantum circuits can only generate polynomial changes in the probability amplitudes.
-To see this, all evolutions are given as
+We thus include a proof of \Cref{lemma:prob_changes} here. \cite{coles2023thermodynamic} introduces the superoperator representation of Markovian dynamics.
+Markov chains, which describe the dynamics of our reservoir computer, have generators.
+Markov chains are equivalent descriptions of probabilistic circuits. \begin{proof} \cite{poulin2011quantum} establishes that arbitrary time-dependent quantum dynamics are no stronger (and clearly as strong as, by taking logarithms of the gates and applying them as Hamiltonians) the quantum circuit model.
+For this work, we consider reservoirs that are generated by stochastic circuit elements to avoid the details of the particular dynamics of the system.
+(This is simpler in the case of quantum dynamics due to the governing dynamics being given by the Schr\"odinger equation.)
+Physical circuits only have polynomial depth, and hence can only generate polynomial changes in values of s-modes \cite{coles2023thermodynamic} by the arguments in \cite{poulin2011quantum}. \end{proof}

-so that for real $H$ the solutions are given roughly as complex exponentials in the (real) eigenvalues of $H$.
-If we assume that the norm of $H$ is at most polynomial in the system size and time, this is sufficient to argue that the changes in the amplitudes are also at most polynomial in $n$ and $t$.

-For quantum circuits we will consider circuits that consist of coherent AND (Toffoli) and OR gates, as well as $k$-bit rotations, i.e. \Cref{formula:rotation}.
-Each of these circuits is bijective with a classical circuit consisting of classical AND, OR and $k$-bit probabilistic not gates via the following construction.

-First, consider any function $p(t)$ describing the parameter of a time-varying Bernoulli distribution associated with a bit.
-This is identically given by averaging two over two unitary operations:

-where $\hat{p}(t)$ describes the conjugation action on the vectorized density matrix, and follows from Roth's lemma \cite{horn2012matrix, ward1999straight}, i.e.

-where, given a density matrix $\rho$ of size $n \times n$, the vectorization of $\rho$, denoted by $\operatorname{vec}(\rho)$, is an operator that rearranges $\rho$ into a column vector of size $n^2 \times 1$.
-This is done by stacking the columns of $\rho$ on top of one another.
-Mathematically, the vectorization operation gives

-To generate correlated changes in probabilities of different bits, we can exponentiate, e.g., $X\otimes X$, which generates transitions between $00$ and $11$.
-This argument thus establishes an equivalence between dynamics in a classical stochastic circuit, and the dynamics of two different quantum circuits.